-1.1.1Integral and Derivative Blocks
+1.1.1 Integral and Derivative Blocks

-Complete the implementation of the IntegratorBlock and DerivatorBlock classes in the CBD.py file.
-The implementation should be made using other blocks, as was taught in the theory lectures.
+Implement the IntegratorBlock and DerivatorBlock.
+The implementation should be made using hierarchical blocks which contain time-discretized versions of these continuous operators, as was taught in the theory lectures.

-1.1.2Test Approximations
+1.1.2 Test Approximations

-A simple harmonic oscillator1 with no friction exhibits a behavior that can be modelled by the following second order Ordinary Differential Equation:
+A simple harmonic oscillator with no friction exhibits a behavior that can be modelled by the following second order Ordinary Differential Equation: